- Enjoy a comprehensive orientation experience, including cultural classes and language lessons

 - Teach children in a local school

-- Help out in a children’s home
+- Help out in a children’s home (please note this project is not running at present due to covid)

 You’ll arrange the precise schedule for your volunteering projects in Nepal with the people you’re working with.
 You will usually volunteer for around 3-5 hours per day.